AlexanderDilthey/MHC-PRG/HLA-PRG.md

 Currently HLA\*PRG should only be applied to B37-aligned BAM files.
 We will soon update the pipeline to deal with GRCh38-based BAMs.

+As a workaround, we recommend extracting MHC reads from your B38 file and temporarily re-mapping these to a B37 reference.
+See "Speeding up read extraction" below for read extraction example commands.

+IMPORTANT: GRCh38 contains multiple MHC contigs, and sometimes (e.g. for bwakit) also some genomic HLA sequences.
+Make sure that you include reads from all of these regions as well!

 ### Computational considerations

 Applying HLA\*PRG is currently computationally intensive - we are working on an optimized version of the algorithms.